ColinHwang/Demo-of-Tutorial-in-Blog/iOS-CompressImage/README.md

 # iOS-CompressImage
-A demo of useing binary search to compress Image.
+A demo of using binary search to compress Image.

 Also, it provides category methods of UIImage to implement it easily.